J4keF/CoinApi/README.md

 # CoinApi

-A user transfer and balance displaying program that accesses an API storing coin account information done as part of COMP202 @ McGill
+A user transfer and balance displaying program that accesses an API storing coin account information done as part of the 2022 Fall Semester COMP202 course @ McGill Univerity